liukai-tech/serialDataMonitor/README.md

 ## Installation

 Download the zip file for your platform, unzip on a folder of your choice and execute the application.
+You have to write the right .ini file that match the data sent by your ECU.
+Data sent by the ECU is configured in monitor.c

 ## Usage/Documentation